 - Always-on EXP Share and EXP gained when catching Pokémon means your party with be incredibly over leveled, even without any grinding.
 This results in absurdly easy gameplay and no sense of accomplishment.
 Defeating Red at the top of Mt.
 Silver or even Whitney’s Miltank felt satisfying; beating undefeated champion Leon did not.

 - Pokémon animations are incredibly lacking.
-While some show creativity and effort – Cinderace’s Pyro Ball or Zacian’s Behemoth Blade come to mind – most are dry and boring.
+While some show creativity and effort – Cinderace’s Pyro Ball or Zacian’s Behemoth Blade come to mind – most are dry.
 The aforementioned two highlighted unique aspects of the Pokémon or the move whereas most moves are copy-paste from one Pokémon to another.
 While individually animating every move may be a big ask of the Game Freak, at least creating a system of animation that is more dynamic, more specific to the move would be appreciated.
-Lunge, for example, turning Pokémon to a green ball is lazy and really not indicative of the move itself.
+Lunge, for example, turning Pokémon to a green ball isn’t creative and really not indicative of the move itself.

 - The overworld does not look that great.
 Definitely a step up from previous main line Pokémon games, Sword and Shield still are lacking in the graphics department.
 Pokkén Tournament DX looks several times better than Sword and Shield, even as Sword and Shield were specifically made for Nintendo’s newest console.